 - 4 1/2 cups fresh strawberries, hulled and halved

 - ¾ cup granulated sugar

-- 2 tablespoons wood-aged balsamic vinegar of Modena
+- 2 tablespoons aged balsamic vinegar (or balsamic reduction)

 - In a large bowl, stir together the flour, salt, and sugar with a whisk.
 Add the butter squares and use your fingers to smear the butter into the flour mixture.
 Continue to incorporate the butter into the flour until the pieces of butter varied between the size of peas and oat flakes.

 - Sprinkle the buttermilk into the flour and butter mixture.
 Use your hands to quickly incorporate the buttermilk.
 Add an additional tablespoon of buttermilk as needed and incorporate until the mixture forms a shaggy dough that holds together somewhat.

 - Turn the dough out onto a well-floured surface and gently knead it into a disk that holds together.
 Divide the disk into two and wrap each in plastic wrap and refrigerate at least one hour or overnight.